masalinas/poc-minio-spark/README.md

 kubectl apply -f azure-cr-credentials.yaml
 ```

-**STEP04**: create a secret for minio credentials to be used by spark executers when start execute our sample
+**STEP04**: create a secret for minio credentials to be used by our poc spark application to connect to minio and recover resources

 ```shell
 kubectl create secret generic minio-secret \